 Arlington County has a different program that integrates information from different mobility operators, Montgomery County uses a similar application, produced by TransitScreen, and DC has a similar digital application.

-With integration of Metrorail and the Purple Line at four stations (Bethesda, Silver Spring, College Park, and New Carrollton) and the integration of the Purple Line at three MARC stations (Silver Spring, College Park, and New Carrollton), arrival and departure information for all three rail services should be presented in a common system, across all the separate service platforms, so that a rider on Metrorail knows when the next PL train is arriving, etc.
+With integration of Metrorail and the Purple Line at four stations (Bethesda, Silver Spring, College Park, and New Carrollton) and the integration of the Purple Line at three MARC stations (Silver Spring, College Park, and New Carrollton), arrival and departure information for all three rail services should be presented in a common system, across all the separate mode platforms, so that a rider on Metrorail knows when the next PL train is arriving, etc.